hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 #### Use Case Decisions to be confirmed for the patient summary from Usual GP
 The following decisions are to be confirmed:
 1. is it accessed by a QR code and/or link

-The following is to be decided:
-1. what is the mechanism for embedding the patient summary
 1. is electronic signature present yes/no

 </div>